-Most Commonly a woodworm treatment with an insecticide spray will be sufficient.
-Timber removal and replacement being required in only the most severe/long term infestations.
+Most commonly a woodworm treatment with an insecticide spray will be sufficient.
+Timber removal and replacement being required only occurs in the most severe/long term infestations.
 In certain difficult to access timbers with infestations such as Death Watch Beetle, fumigation treatments over several years may be recommended.

 Woodworm beetles create little exit holes (resembling the holes in a dart board) which can leave bore dust in and around the timber (known as frass).
 Try wiping this away and re-visit in 6 months to see if any dust has come back.
-You can also try covering up the holes with a sheet of paper or a coat of paint that will eventually if you have an active woodworm infestation.
+You can also try covering up the holes with a sheet of paper or a coat of paint .
+These holes will eventually reappear if you have an active woodworm infestation.

-For minor to moderate infestations that are not severe they may only require treatment to the exposed and accessible surface of the timber, a woodworm insecticidal treatment spray would be sufficient.
-This will kill off any emerging beetles and prevent the woodworm lifecycle from start over again by preventing any eggs laid on the timber from hatching and the larvae entering the timber.
+For minor to moderate infestations that are not severe, they may only require treatment to the exposed and accessible surface of the timber.
+A woodworm insecticidal treatment spray would be sufficient.
+This will kill off any emerging beetles and prevent the woodworm lifecycle from starting over again by preventing any eggs laid on the timber from hatching and the larvae entering the timber.
 However, more serious infestation may require a variety of treatment methods such as timber replacement

 Typically starting between May & September which is the adult emergence season for Woodworm.